 Screening of prospective staff is now widely accepted as best practice in recruitment and hiring, and there’s good reason.
 During the global economic downturn in 2009 and the subsequent financial crisis, there was a surge in fraudulent CVs.
 As the employment market got tougher, applicants were doing anything to stand out from other jobseekers.

 The modern-day recruitment process involves a combination of traditional and digital checks.
-Most HR managers today will be checking you out on LinkedIn, Facebook and Twitter.
-However resumes and references are still the starting point, with electronic checks of these used to verify professional and educational qualifications listed by the candidate.
+Most hiring managers today will be checking you out on LinkedIn, Facebook and Twitter.
+However, resumes and references are still the starting point, with electronic checks of these used to verify professional and educational qualifications listed by the candidate.

-The Society for Human Resource Management says replacing a staff member can cost as much as three times the person’s salary, so hiring the right person for the job is not only important for the workplace, it’s important for the bottom line.
+Replacing a staff member can cost as much as 200% of the salary of the most senior members of your organisation, so hiring the right person for the job is not only important for the workplace, it’s important for the bottom line.
 Leonardo da Vinci would understand – there are online services that make this easy.